Implement multi-winding transformer with taps

 Specifies the number of windings on the secondary side (right side) of the transformer.

-no taps if you don't want to add taps
+no taps (default) if you don't want to add taps to

-add taps to the first winding on the primary side of the transformer.
+the first winding on the primary side of the transformer.
+Select

-number of taps is specified by the Number of
+transformer.
+The number of taps is specified by the Number of taps (equally

-This parameter is not visible if the Tapped winding parameter is set to
+This parameter is not enabled if the Tapped winding parameter is

 winding on the left side.